Measles, mumps, rubella (MMR) vaccine

 Vaccines are very safe.
 It is much safer to get the vaccine than to get measles, mumps or rubella.

 Common reactions to the vaccine may include soreness, redness and swelling where the vaccine was given.
-Fever, headache, muscle soreness, nausea and a rash that looks like measles and swelling of glands in the cheeks or neck can occur about 7 to 12 days after getting the vaccine.
+Fever, headache, muscle soreness, nausea, a rash that looks like measles, and swelling of glands in the cheeks or neck can occur about 7 to 12 days after getting the vaccine.
 Temporary joint pain may occur in teenage and adult women.

 Rarely, more serious reactions can include seizures caused by fever (about 1 child in 3,000), a temporary drop in the blood cells that help prevent bleeding (about 1 person in 30,000), and encephalitis, an inflammation of the brain (about 1 person in 1 million).
 The possibility of getting encephalitis from measles is about 1 in 1,000 which is much higher than from the vaccine.

-It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
-This may include hives, difficulty breathing, or swelling of the throat, tongue, or lips.
+It is important to stay in the clinic for 15 minutes after getting any vaccine.
+There is an extremely rare possibility of a life-threatening allergic reaction called anaphylaxis.
+This happens in less than 1 in a million people who get the vaccine.
+Symptoms may include hives, difficulty breathing, or swelling of the throat, tongue, or lips.
 If this reaction occurs, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

 Who should not get the MMR vaccine?